psychbruce/FMAT/README.md

 pip install torch --index-url https://download.pytorch.org/whl/cu130
 ```

--   See [Guidance for GPU Acceleration] for installation guidance if you have an NVIDIA GPU device on your PC and want to use GPU to accelerate the pipeline.
--   See also [PyTorch Build Command](https://pytorch.org/get-started/locally/) and install [CUDA Toolkit 13.0](https://developer.nvidia.com/cuda-13-0-0-download-archive).
+-   See [Guidance for GPU Acceleration] if you have an NVIDIA GPU device on your PC and would use GPU to accelerate the pipeline.
+See also [PyTorch Build Command](https://pytorch.org/get-started/locally/) and install [CUDA Toolkit 13.0](https://developer.nvidia.com/cuda-13-0-0-download-archive).

-#### Option #2: Install Specific Versions (with Downloading Progress Bars)
+#### Option 2: Install Specific Versions (with Downloading Progress Bars)

 For CPU users: